Broadway Brawler

 Broadway Brawler is an unfinished romantic comedy film that was to star Bruce Willis and Maura Tierney and be directed by Lee Grant.
 It was produced by Willis and Joseph Feury for Cinergi Pictures, and was to have been distributed by The Walt Disney Company in 1997.

 Other cast members included Daniel Baldwin (as "Matt"), Alex Boyd (as a flashback, younger version of "Matt"), Jenifer Lewis, and Casey Moses Wurzbach, though it is unclear how much, if any, of their scenes were shot at the time the production folded.

-The film was to be entirely shot in Feury's home town of Wilmington, Delaware.
-20 days into shooting, Willis, unhappy with the work of some of the crew, fired multiple people, leading to Disney to shut production down.
-Instead of suing him, the studio cut a deal with Willis to work on three films for a discounted rate; Armageddon (1998), The Sixth Sense (1999), and The Kid (2000).
+The film was to be entirely shot in Feury's hometown of Wilmington, Delaware.
+Twenty days into principal photography, Willis, unhappy with the work of some of the crew, fired multiple people, leading Disney to shut down production.
+Instead of suing him, the studio reached a deal with Willis to work on three films for a discounted rate; Armageddon (1998), The Sixth Sense (1999), and The Kid (2000).